plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Paladin/Paladin Class.md

 ♾️ — Whenever you "Attack", you may make up to `2` *Attacks* instead of `1`.

-🔷 — If you used your '🔷' to "Cast a Spell" of 1st-level or greater, you may make a *Weapon Attack* using a "Weapon" you are wielding.
+◻️ **(1/turn)** — If you used two or more 🔷-s to "Cast a Spell" of 1st-level or greater this turn, you may make a *Weapon Attack* using a "Weapon" you are wielding.

 ---